rafaelsalmon/ServeMe_Client/README.md

 Multi-PLatform Mobile App with Xamarin.Forms.

-It is the CLIENT mobile app in a home services marketplace.
-You can schedule appointments with service professionals, like plumbers, who are available and in your region, through a user experience much similar to asking for an Uber ride.
+It is the CLIENT mobile app on a home services marketplace.
+You can schedule appointments with service professionals, like plumbers, who are available and at your region, through a user experience similar to hailing a cab using the Uber app, provided that a service request can be more detailed than a ride request and the pricing is negotiated.

 # UTILITY